 million users weekly log on to the Library's online catalog.

-Grainger Engineering Library Information Center
+Grainger Engineering Library Information

-on-site testing of new library-related software.
+and on-site testing of new library-related software.

 Isaac Funk Family Library (also known as

 the Funk Library) was dedicated in 2001.
 This library serves the College of Agricultural,